Skip to main content

 }

-Extend an existing type
+Extend an Existing Type

 To extend an existing type, we use the extend keyword.

-Let's say you develop an extension and you want to add a new field to the Product type.
+Let's say you develop an extension and want to add a new field to the Product type.
 You can do it by adding the following code to your type definition file.

 YourType.graphql